Coveros/hol-copilot-lab/Instructions/Labs/Lab-1-Getting-Started.md

     ![](../../media/23-7-25-g14.png)

-      >**Note:** If you get an error connecting to the browser like "this page isn't working right now, 127.0.0.1 didn't send any data," close the browser window then in VS Code, click on **Cancel** and select **Yes** to try a different method.
-It will redirect to a new page for authentication.
+      >**Note:** If you get an error connecting to the browser like "this page isn't working right now, 127.0.0.1 didn't send any data," close the browser window and then, in VS Code, click on **Cancel** and select **Yes** to try a different method.
+It will redirect you to a new page for authentication.
 You may need to try this a couple of times to sign in to Copilot.

 1. On the **Visual Studio Code is requesting additional permissions** tab, click **Authorize Visual-Studio-Code**.